• Skip to main content

 I was very surprised that this gourmet rum cake was actually made by elevating a boxed mix.
 Just add instant pudding mix, eggs, water, veg oil and rum.
 The kicker for this recipe is the amazing glaze you pour over the cake right when it comes out of the oven.
 It makes the outside of the cake super moist and the rum, butter and sugar give it the kick it needs without being overwhelming.

 You should really give this one a try - it will not disappoint!
-And if you're looking for something else that is sweet you can also try my Killer Apple Pie or my Yummy Strawberry Torte Cake.
 I don't actually make too many sweet things for my website because I enjoy savory cooking more.
-So when I do post a dessert recipe, I choose carefully.
+So when I do post a dessert recipe, I choose very carefully.
+Joe's really great rum cake is a delicious treat and with a store-bought cake mix, you'll save time in the baking process, but still have a delicious cake!

 Print